amine-sabbahi/Arabic-NLP-LAB-2/README.md

 ## Introduction

 In this lab, we explored different methods for analyzing and processing textual data.
 Our primary objectives were to understand rule-based NLP techniques for extracting structured information from unstructured text and to explore word embedding models for representing words as dense vectors in continuous vector spaces.
+# NLP and Word Embedding Techniques

+## Objectives

+- Understand the fundamentals of Natural Language Processing (NLP).
+- Explore rule-based NLP techniques using regular expressions.
+- Implement basic text processing tasks such as tokenization and normalization.
+- Learn about word embedding techniques and their applications.
+- Experiment with advanced word embedding models like Word2Vec, GloVe, and FastText.
+- Gain insights into semantic relationships between words in text data.
+- Apply learned techniques to real-world text analysis tasks.

 ## Applied Approaches